 A high point this year was a live podcast from Orlando, Florida, organized by Brain Pickings creator Maria Popova.
 Amanda Palmer read “The Mushroom Hunters” by Neil Gaiman along with others who read poetry in defense of science and protest.

 I recently enjoyed hearing a live reading by Art Elser from his recent book, A Death at Tollgate Creek: Songs of the Prairie, and David Mason, who shared poems from his new collection, Sea Salt.

 As far as books go, I’m on a David Sedaris kick right now.
 Just finished reading When You Are Engulfed in Flames.
 Next up, Someday Me Talk Pretty.

 GR: Any future plans for your work that you’d like to talk about?

 GR: Thank you for sharing your thoughts with us.
-We appreciate the time you put into your answers and the perspective you offer.
-The subjects in your work are indeed important and deserving of their place in front of readers everywhere.
 Please let our readers know where they can find more information about you or your work: